Medical Office Assistant Interview Questions

-Example: “Whenever I am communicating with a patient, my main objective is to make sure that we understand each other and that they are receiving the information they need.
-I try to do this in a friendly manner, so I do not intimidate them.
+Example: “Whenever I am communicating with a patient, my main objective is to make sure we understand each other and that they are receiving the information they need.
+I try to do this in a friendly manner so I do not intimidate them.
 I also ask them follow-up questions to make sure I communicated clearly and accurately and that they understand what I told them.
-This helps to contribute to an overall positive patient experience.”
+This helps contribute to an overall positive patient experience.”

 Additional Medical Office Assistant Interview Questions